Sycamost/lallans-wabsteid-astro/README.md

 [make a Pull Request to merge deployment-staging into deployment-production](https://github.com/Sycamost/lallans-wabsteid-astro/compare/deployment-production...deployment-staging).
 Once that Pull Request is approved by a code owner, merge it in and it should update production in under five minutes.

+## Authentication

+This website implements [WebAuthn](https://webauthn.guide) for user authentication.

+### Registration flow

+1. A user goes to the signup page, `/sign-up` and enters their username and display name.
+2. That sends their details to `GET /registration` on the backend.
+3. If a user with the provided username already exists, the flow fails and the user is directed to log in or provide a different username.
+(TODO!)
+4. Otherwise, the backend returns registration options.
+5. On the client, these registration options are handed to the user's authenticator, which will generate a public-private keypair and expose the public key.
+The authenticator might be a biometric method, such as facial or fingerprint recognition, a PIN, or a physical key, depending on what is available to the user.
+6. The public key is passed back to the backend at `POST /registration` to verify the registration response from the authenticator.
+7. If the verification was not successful, the user is informed of the failure and directed to try again or get in touch to get help.
+8. If the verification was successful, the user is informed of this and logged in.